Best Stocks and Shares ISA for beginners

 Junior ISA

-You can use the same Stocks & Shares ISA provider for Junior ISAs too (normally), so you can use one of the best ones out there, such as Moneyfarm¹, and benefit from potentially great investment performance, low fees and expert help.
+You can use the same expert-managed Stocks & Shares ISA provider for Junior ISAs too (normally), so you can use one of the best ones out there, such as Moneyfarm¹, and benefit from potentially great investment performance, low fees and expert help.

 What’s the minimum you can start with?